 The most popular food crops for hydroponic production are tomatoes, lettuce, cucumbers, greens, peppers, eggplant, strawberries, herbs, microgreens, and shoots.
 These crops fall into one of two main production models: one long harvest; or multiple quick harvests.

 - One Long Harvest.
 Fruiting crops such as tomatoes, cucumbers, peppers, and eggplant are typically raised for a long season of up to a year, and the same plants are harvested many times for an overall high yield.

 - Multiple Quick Harvests.
 Crops such as lettuce, greens, herbs, and microgreens are significantly quicker-cycle crops, which provide a high overall yield by being planted and harvested many times over the course of a season.

 Technically, one can grow nearly any crop in any hydro system.
 However, systems that use media, such as slab or bucket culture, are most popular for the fruiting crops: tomatoes, cucumbers, peppers, and eggplant.
 Liquid systems are the most popular for leafy crops such as lettuce, greens, and herbs.
 NFT systems are the most popular for microgreens and shoots.

-This tech sheet describes common hydroponic growing media options and how to select the medium best suited to your needs; how using plugs differs from using a soilless mix in hydroponic production; monitoring salt buildup in different types of media; maintaining medium hygiene; and recommended further reading.
+An overview of the more common hydroponic growing media options and how to select the medium best suited to your needs; how using plugs differs from using a soilless mix in hydroponic production; monitoring salt buildup in different types of media; maintaining medium hygiene; and recommended further reading.

 SEEDS, PLUGS, EQUIPMENT & SUPPLIES